nir11/file-type-checker/README.md

 const isImage = fileTypeChecker.validateFileType(file, ["jpeg", "png", "gif"]);
 console.log(isImage); // Returns true the file is an image from the accepted list
 ```

-Validates the requested file signature against a list of accepted file types.

 Parameters: